openssl s_client

 Suppresses sending of the SNI (Server Name Indication) extension in the ClientHello message.
 Cannot be used in conjunction with the -servername or -dane_tlsa_domain options.

--cert certname
+-cert filename

-The certificate to use, if one is requested by the server.
+The client certificate to use, if one is requested by the server.
 The default is not to use a certificate.

--certform format
+-certform DER|PEM|P12

 -cert_chain